Research and analysis

 Using our data for research

 DfE can share the data we collect for research purposes if it meets our legal and ethical framework requirements.
-We can share the data that we collect from:
+We can share the data we collect from:

-- education providers like schools and colleges
+• education providers, such as schools and colleges

-If you are a researcher use Explore education statistics to find the data you need.
 Personal data is not available on Explore education statistics.
 If you need to access personal data, use Apply for DfE personal data.

 Research funding

 You can conduct research using DfE and other government data.
-We cannot respond to speculative approaches for research funding as we commission specific research needs through competitive tender.
+We cannot respond to speculative approaches for research funding, as we commission specific research needs through competitive tender.

 Research may be funded by a wider funding organisation.
 You can find current funding opportunities from: